chrisohaver/conditional/README.md

 defined by two somewhat independent POC state CoreDNS features, neither of which are part of CoreDNS proper:

-* **CoreDNS Advanced Routing**: with which you can define criteria that controls to which server blocks queries are routed. (requires: https://github.com/chrisohaver/coredns/tree/views)
+* **CoreDNS Advanced Routing**: with which you can define criteria that control to which server blocks queries are routed. (requires: https://github.com/chrisohaver/coredns/tree/views)
 * **Conditional forwarding** via pluggable _forward_ plugin policies: with which you can define a forward policy based on a user expression that can be used by the forward plugin.